-Improving the search experience can be accomplished by modifying information that a search interface returns and enhancing the way that information is presented.
+Improving the search experience can be done by modifying information that a search interface returns and enhancing the way that information is presented.

 Your initial functional search interface might well make use of the

 To make your search result details more relevant, you should now create your own result template view files and reference them in Coveo result template components.
-To achieve this goal, you need to know how to embed Coveo result template components in Coveo results list components and ensure the appropriate result template is rendered, based on conditions you want to specify (see Creating and Making Use of a New Result Template).
+To achieve this goal, you need to know how to embed Coveo result template components in Coveo results list components and ensure that the appropriate result template is rendered, based on conditions you want to specify (see Create and Make Use of a New Result Template).

 You might also find your initial search interface bland, or not in line with your corporate branding.
-Thus, you probably want to override the default Coveo for Sitecore CSS with your own (see Inserting Custom CSS in Coveo for Sitecore).
+Therefore, you probably want to override the default Coveo for Sitecore CSS with your own (see Insert Custom CSS in Coveo for Sitecore).

 Finally, if a critical error occurs when rendering your search interface, the Coveo Search Interface component displays a generic message.
 You might want to replace this generic message with one that instructs your users on how to report the issue (see Override the Search Friendly Error Message).